parthkukadiya636-ops/Internship_Projects/README.md

- **STUDENT MANAGEMENT SYSTEM**
+ # 🎓 STUDENT MANAGEMENT SYSTEM

-Project Description
+## 📖 Project Description

-The Student Management System is a simple console-based application developed in C++ using file handling.
-This project helps in managing student records efficiently through menu-driven operations.
-The system allows users to add, display, search, and delete student records easily.
-All student data is stored permanently in a text file.
+The Student Management System is a simple and user-friendly console-based application developed using C++ and file handling concepts.
+This project helps in efficiently managing student records through menu-driven operations.

-**FEATURES**
+The system allows users to:
+✨ Add Student Records
+✨ Display Student Information
+✨ Search Student Details
+✨ Delete Student Records

+All student information is stored permanently inside a text file using file handling, making the data secure and reusable even after closing the program.

+---

+## 🚀 Features

-• Add New Student
+✅ Add New Student
-• Display Student Records
+✅ Display All Student Records
-• Search Student by Roll Number
+✅ Search Student by Roll Number
-• Delete Student Record
+✅ Delete Student Record
-• Permanent Data Storage using File Handling
+✅ Permanent Data Storage using File Handling
-• Simple and User-Friendly Menu System
+✅ Simple and Interactive Menu System

-**TECHNOLOGIES USED**
+---

+## 💻 Technologies Used

-• C++
+🔹 C++ Programming Language
-• File Handling (fstream)
+🔹 File Handling (`fstream`)
-• Object Oriented Programming (OOP)
+🔹 Object Oriented Programming (OOP) Concepts

-**FILE USED**

-student.txt
+---

+## 📂 File Used

+📄 `student.txt`

-Example Data Stored in File:
+### Example Data Stored in File

 101|Parth|19|CSE
 102|Raj|20|IT

-**CONCEPTS USED**
+---

+## 🧠 Concepts Used

-• Classes and Objects
+📌 Classes and Objects
-• Functions
+📌 Functions
-• File Handling
+📌 File Handling
-• Loops
+📌 Loops
-• Conditional Statements
+📌 Conditional Statements
-• String Handling
+📌 String Handling

-**HOW TO RUN THE PROGRAM**
+---

+## ▶️ How to Run the Program

-Step 1: Compile the Program
+### Step 1: Compile the Program

 g++ student.cpp -o student

-Step 2: Run the Program
+### Step 2: Run the Program

 ./student

-**MENU OPTIONS**
+---

+## 📋 Menu Options

-1. Add Student
+1️⃣ Add Student
-2. Display Students
+2️⃣ Display Students
-3. Search Student
+3️⃣ Search Student
-4. Delete Student
+4️⃣ Delete Student
-5. Exit
+5️⃣ Exit

-**ADVANTAGES**
+---

+## 🌟 Advantages

-• Easy to Understand
+✨ Easy to Understand
-• Beginner Friendly Project
+✨ Beginner Friendly Project
-• Demonstrates File Handling in C++
+✨ Demonstrates File Handling in C++
-• Stores Student Records Permanently
+✨ Stores Student Records Permanently
-• Simple and Efficient System
+✨ Simple and Efficient System

-**CONCLUSION**
+---

+## 🏁 Conclusion

-The Student Management System is a simple and effective mini project developed using C++.
-It demonstrates the use of object-oriented programming and file handling for managing student records efficiently.
-This project is suitable for beginners to understand the basic concepts of C++ and data management.
+The Student Management System is a simple yet effective mini project developed using C++.
+It demonstrates the practical implementation of object-oriented programming and file handling concepts for managing student records efficiently.

+This project is highly suitable for beginners to strengthen their understanding of C++ programming and basic data management systems.